officialrajdeepsingh/nixvim-dotfiles/README.md

-<h2 align="center">Nixvim</h2>
+<h1 align="center">NixVim</h1>

-> This repository contains my Neovim configuration, which is declaratively written in Nix.
+This repository contains my Neovim configuration, which is based on [NixVim](https://github.com/nix-community/nixvim).
+NixVim is a Neovim configuration system for Nix.

 **Configuring/editting**